TiendaNube/api-docs/guides/Payment Provider/README.md

 ## Step 1: Partner account and App creation

 To interact with our APIs, you must create an App.
 An App represents our partner’s products in our platform.
 Each App has a set of credentials required to authenticate against our platform and be granted access to our APIs on behalf of the merchant depending on the scopes enabled on the App’s settings.
+The app is the entity that will allow partners to interact with Nuvemshop through the permissions requested to each store.

 The steps to create a Payment App are the following:

-1. If your company doesn’t already have a Partner’s Account, it can be created at our [Partner’s Portal](https://partners.nuvemshop.com.br/).
+1. If your company doesn’t already have a Partner’s Account, it can be created in our [Partner’s Portal](https://partners.nuvemshop.com.br/).
-2. At the Partner’s Portal, create an app and make sure all the fields are completed with valid and real data.
+2. Inside the Partner’s Portal, create an app and make sure all the mandatory fields are completed with valid and real data.
 3. Take special care on the “Redirect URI” which is a key part of the App installation process.
 You can modify it in the future, if necessary.
 4. You might want to include a good description of your offered payment services, since our platform may bring new clients to your business.
 5. Make sure to choose the “Payments” category.